 Then, at the end, I’ll share my picks for the best WordPress LMS plugin for your specific needs.

-Below, you can view a quick summary table of the eight plugins that I’ll be looking at:
+Below, you can view a quick summary table of the nine plugins that I’ll be looking at:

 |LMS Plugin||Free Version?||Starting Price for Pro||Visit|

-LearnDash is one of the most popular WordPress LMS plugins and is used by both large institutions such as the University of Florida, as well as standalone WordPress sites.
+LearnDash is one of the most popular WordPress LMS plugins, used by both large institutions such as the University of Florida and standalone WordPress sites.

 It can help you create courses that are as detailed or simple as you want.